 - A bad system to identify problems?

 - Something else?

 What would it take to start learning and stop missing opportunities?

 STEP 1: Management Understanding

 Your management – from the CEO down – must understand the problem … People and machines are variable (you might call them unreliable) BY NATURE.

-Our job is to reduce the variability and make systems reliable and safe.
+Our job is to reduce variability and make systems reliable and safe.

-In the long run a safe, reliable system will always out perform an unreliable, unsafe systems.
+In the long run, a safe, reliable system will always outperform an unreliable, unsafe system.